-We are a development stage company and have not generated any significant revenues from the sale of products.
-We have never been profitable and our accumulated deficit as of December 31, 2018 was approximately \$61.4 million.
-Our net loss for the years ended December 31, 2018 and 2017 was approximately \$22.3 million and \$13.2 million, respectively.
+We are a development stage company and have not generated significant revenues from the sale of products.
+We have never been profitable and our accumulated deficit as of December 31, 2019 was approximately \$84.5 million.
+Our net loss for the years ended December 31, 2019 and 2018 was approximately \$23.1 million and approximately \$22.3 million, respectively.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.
-We expect our expenses to increase significantly in connection with our ongoing activities to commercialize and market the Pure-Vu System.
+We expect our expenses to increase in connection with our ongoing activities to commercialize and market the Pure-Vu System.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need additional financing to support our continuing operations.
 We will seek to fund our operations through public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenues to achieve profitability, and we may never do so.
+Furthermore, the extent of the impact and effects of the recent outbreak of the coronavirus COVID-19 on the operation and financial performance of our business will depend on future developments, including the duration and spread of the outbreak of the coronavirus covides and restrictions, production delays, or the uncertainty with respect to the accessibility of additional liquidity or capital markets, all of which are highly uncertain and cannot be predicted.
+If the demand for our second generation system is impacted by this outbreak for an extended period, our results of operations may be materially adversely affected.

 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
-We expect our expenses will increase substantially in connection with our ongoing activities, as we:
+We expect our expenses will increase in connection with our ongoing activities, as we:

-- Initiate our planned full launch of the Pure-Vu System in the United States inpatient colonoscopy market in 2019; - contract with third parties to scale up the manufacture of the workstation and the disposable portion of Pure-Vu System; - develop a second generation system to improve user interface, optimize ease of use and reduce the cost structure; - raise sufficient funds in the capital market to effectuate our business plan, including commercialization activities related to our Pure-Vu System and our research and development activities, including clinical and regulatory development and the continued development and enhancement of our Pure-Vu System; and - operate as a public company.
+- continue commercialization which began in October 2019, with the first commercial placements of our Pure-Vu System as part of our initial U.S. market launch targeting early adopter hospitals; - scale manufacturing with our contracted partners for both the workstation and disposable portions of the Pure-Vu System; - develop future generations of the Pure-Vu System to improve user interface, optimize handling and reduce the cost structure; - raise sufficient funds to effectuate our business plan, including commercialization activities related to our Pure-Vu System and our research and development activities, including clinical and regulatory development and the continued development and enhancement of our Pure-Vu System; and - operate as a public company.

-Critical Accounting Policies and Estimates
+Critical Accounting Policies and Significant Judgement and Estimates

-Our consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
-The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.

-On an ongoing basis, we evaluate our estimates and judgments for all assets and liabilities, including those related to fair value calculations for equity securities, assessing contingent liabilities, establishing valuation allowances for deferred taxes, and the recovery of deferred costs.
-We base our estimates and judgments on historical experience, current economic and industry conditions and on various other factors that are believed to be reasonable under the circumstances.
-This forms the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
-Actual results may differ from these estimates under different assumptions or conditions.
+Our consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States.
+The preparation of our consolidated financial statements and related disclosures requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues, costs and expenses, and the disclosure of contingent assets and liabilities in our financial statements.
+We base our estimates on historical experience, known trends and events and various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
+We evaluate our estimates and assumptions on an ongoing basis.
+Our actual results may differ from these estimates under different assumptions or conditions.